Jeff-White-AZ/Florida_Crop_BMP_Datasets/Tools/Compare_datasets/Documentation_compare_datasets.md

 Error in wb_load(file_path1) : File does not exist.\n"

-If you are using diffObj(), be sure to edit in the integer (1, 2 or 3) after “sheets” in both positions and that the sheet name is given correctly in both positions.
+If you are using diffObj(), be sure to edit in the integer (1, 2 or 3) after “sheets” in **both** positions and that the sheet name is given correctly in **both** positions.

-In developing the script, we also encountered a problem with a sheet that contained empty cells.
+In developing the script, we encountered a problem with a sheet that contained empty cells.
 We believe this problem has been resolved, but if an error occurs when the script executes wb_to_df(), please try to isolate the problem and contact us.